sunlightlabs/brisket/data/docs/data.rst

 	The self-reported ZIPCode of the contributor.

 contributor_category
 	The five character industry category code of the contributor assigned by CRP or NIMSP.
+A full listing of categories and category orders can be found in catcodes.csv.

 contributor_category_order
 	The three character industry code of the contributor assigned by CRP or NIMSP.
+A full listing of categories and category orders can be found in catcodes.csv.

 organization_name
 	The name of the organization related to the contributor (employee, owner, spouse of owner, etc.).
 CRP or NIMSP standardized name.